sumraimtiyaz/sumraimtiyaz/README.md

 ## Senior Software Engineer | ASP.NET Core | MVC | React

-A skilled senior software engineer with over 7.10 years of experience in .NET technologies, React, and Next.js.
+A skilled senior software engineer with over 7.10 years of experience in .NET technologies, with 6 months of entry-level experience in React and Next.js.
 Known for strong problem-solving abilities and effective communication skills, committed to delivering high-quality software solutions.

 ### 👀 I’m interested in:
 - Web application development using ASP.NET Core and React